espressif/esp-matter/examples/zigbee_bridge/README.md

 idf.py -p <port> build flash
 ```

-The Matter Bridge will run on the ESP32 and ZigBee network will be
+The Matter Bridge will run on the ESP32 and Zigbee network will be
 formed.

 ## 2. Post Commissioning Setup